White Christmas – An evening of festive music with Steventon Choral Society

 The full choir continued the second half with a performance of Christmas Day, Gustav Holst’s choral fantasy on old carols (soloists: Rebecca Joisce, Phil Brazier, Helen Pearce, Luke Le Maitre).
 Then we heard two songs written in the 1950s: Helen Pearce sang I Saw Mommy Kissing Santa Claus by Tommie Connor and Luke Le Maitre sang I’ll Walk with God from the film The Student Prince.
 Next was the final audience carol of the evening, Hark the Herald Angels Sing.
 Not a Christmas song but a chance to hear again the choir’s male soloists came when Howard Feather, Luke Le Maitre and Phil Brazier sang Danny Boy, a ballad written in Somerset in 1913 by English lyricist Frederic Weatherly set to a traditional Irish melody sent to him by his Irish sister-in-law.
 The full choir returned to sing the final three pieces of the concert: The Colours of Christmas by John Rutter, Harold Darke’s setting of In the Bleak Midwinter and Irving Berlin’s famous song, White Christmas.

 The concert was given in support of Sobell House Hospice in Oxford as part of World Hospices and Palliative Care Day 2019.
 Steventon Choral Society is proud of its long association with Sobell House Hospice – Jo Lennon, an ambassador for Sobell House, attended the concert and spoke about its work and future plans.
-Over £1400 was raised for Sobell House Hospice.
+A total of £1153.18 was raised for Sobell House Hospice.

 The first half featured a selection of well-known classics.
 It opened with the choir singing John Rutter’s For The Beauty of the Earth, Purcell’s Rejoice in the Lord Always (trio Fran Brightman, Luke Le Maitre, Phil Brazier), Flow Gently Sweet Afton (the setting by Jonathan Spillman of the 1791 poem by Robert Burns about the Afton Water in Ayrshire, Scotland) and How Lovely Are Thy Dwellings from Brahms’ Requiem.
 A small group (Helen Pearce, Rebecca Joisce, Abby Evans, Fran Brightman, Luke Le Maitre, Howard Feather, Phil Brazier, Terry Pearce) then sang an arrangement for mixed voices of the Canon in D by Pachelbel before the full choir returned to sing (in French) the Cantique De Jean Racine by Gabriel Fauré and All In The April Evening by Hugh Roberton, interspersed with a solo by Luke Le Maitre, the song A Bit Of Earth from the musical The Secret Garden).
 The next piece was the Nuns’ Chorus from the operetta Casanova by Strauss sung by a small ladies group (Helen Pearce, Trish Napper, Patricia Sadler, Helen Chomyszyn, Michelle Jochym, Abby Evans, Caroline Miller, Fran Brightman, Vivienne Dann).
 The first half ended with three pieces sung by the full choir – an arrangement of the traditional Scottish song, An Eriskay Love Lilt, Howard Goodall’ setting of The Lord Is My Shepherd (soloist: Helen Chomyszyn) and The Irish Blessing by Bob Chilcott.